 Keep a piece of autumn with you the whole year through.
 I spent the afternoon gathering beautiful late-blooming flowers to bundle and dry.
-Sage, lavender, and purple cone flower.
+Sage, lavender, and purple coneflower.
 The flowers and leaves will come in handy over the cold months & I like to harvest them a little early just to embrace the spirit of fall.
 I brushed off some of my antique glass bottles and vials– snapped off a sprig of lavender and some bamboo leaves and decorated my home with touches of autumn.
-The scent alone are reason enough to keep fresh herbs all around, but they add a certain earthy vibrance to a lonesome windowsill, or on your nightstand.
+The scent alone is reason enough to keep fresh herbs all around, but they add a certain earthy vibrance to a lonesome windowsill, or on your nightstand.
 Here’s what you will need to make your summer keepsakes:

 - A small length of any kind of sting, or twine. about a foot per bundle.

 - A Long, thin leaf (Like Bamboo)

 - A paper bag